Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Introduction

-This observation reveals a structural limitation for embedding class-I spacetime in linear $f(Q)$ gravity.
+The above observations reveal a structural limitation for embedding class-I spacetime in linear $f(Q)$ gravity.
 Class-I geometry restricts metric freedom, while linear $f(Q)$ gravity preserves the GR geometric sector and modifies only matter normalization.
-The combined framework, therefore, remains effectively single-parameter in nature, governed by the coupling constant $\beta_1$.
+The combined framework, therefore, remains effectively a single-parameter framework, governed by the coupling constant $\beta_1$.
 To enlarge the solution space beyond pure matter rescaling, an additional independent geometric deformation mechanism is required.
 Gravitational decoupling (GD), realized through minimal geometric deformation (MGD) and complete geometric deformation (CGD), provides precisely such a mechanism.
-Originally developed for spherically symmetric brane-world systems, the MGD method was extended by allowing deformation of both time and radial metric components, obtaining a modified Schwarzschild exterior and a new exact solution for stellar objects in the extra dimensional scenario~\cite{casadio2015}.
+Originally developed for spherically symmetric brane-world systems, the MGD method was extended to allow deformation of both the time and radial metric components, yielding a modified Schwarzschild exterior and a new exact solution for stellar objects in the extra-dimensional scenario~\cite{casadio2015}.
 Ovalle demonstrated that one can start from an isotropic seed solution in GR and decouple an additional gravitational source via a controlled deformation of the metric potentials, yielding anisotropic matter distributions while ensuring regularity and physical viability~\cite{ovalle2017}.
-Contreras and Bargueño extended MGD to $(2+1)$ dimensions, obtaining anisotropic generalization of the BTZ black hole~\cite{contreras2018} and showed that in $(2+1)$ dimensions both the isotropic and anisotropic sectors satisfy the full Einstein field equations, in contrast to the quasi-Einstein behavior found in ($3+1$) dimensions.
-Subsequent studies applied the decoupling method to increasingly involved stellar interior solutions ranging from generalized anisotropic solutions to neutron star models demonstrating its robustness and versatility across a broad class of relativistic stellar configurations~\cite{ovalle2019,torres2019,abellan2020}.
-Sultana later formalized GD in extended and higher order gravitational theories, showing that the MGD framework can consistently generate realistic stellar interior solutions beyond GR \cite{sultana2021}.
-Recent progress in this front includes ultra-compact solutions, vanishing-complexity systems, charged interiors, and mass-gap configurations developed primarily by Maurya and collaborators~\cite{maurya2020epjcnon,maurya2025decoupling,maurya2020mgd,maurya2020rastall,maurya2024apj,maurya2025vc,maurya2024jheap,mushtaq2025ctp,pradhan2024fqt,maurya2023df,maurya2023egb,maurya2023buchdahl,maurya2023vcf,albusaidi2023,maurya2023mgd0,jasim2023bd,Dayanandan2023CJP,Habsi2023EPJC286,maurya2023mnras,alhadhrami2023,maurya2022fs,maurya2022classI,maurya2022cpc,maurya2022ps,maurya2022egb00,maurya2022complexity}.
+In subsequent studies, many investigators have applied this approach to $(2+1)$ dimensional~\cite{contreras2018}, stellar interiors including neutron stars~\cite{ovalle2019,torres2019,abellan2020}, higher-order gravity theories~\cite{sultana2021}, ultra-compact charged and mass-gap configurations~\cite{maurya2020epjcnon,maurya2025decoupling,maurya2020mgd,maurya2020rastall,maurya2024apj,maurya2025vc,maurya2024jheap,mushtaq2025ctp,pradhan2024fqt,maurya2023df,maurya2023egb,maurya2023buchdahl,maurya2023vcf,albusaidi2023,maurya2023mgd0,jasim2023bd,Dayanandan2023CJP,Habsi2023EPJC286,maurya2023mnras,alhadhrami2023,maurya2022fs,maurya2022classI,maurya2022cpc,maurya2022ps,maurya2022egb00,maurya2022complexity}.
 Although GD conventionally assumes an isotropic seed \cite{ovalle2017}, several instances employing anisotropic seeds are also known.
 In $f(Q)$ gravity, both isotropic~\cite{maurya2023cf,maurya2024decouple} and anisotropic~\cite{gd_darkmatter2024,gd_strangestars2023,maurya2022strange} seeds have been supplemented via GD.